‘Fairness Is Overrated’: NBC’s Lester Holt Scolds Media

 Holt did, however, recognize that calling for the change could “reenforce negative sentiment some hold about journalists,” but said the need to be “more direct in our language” shows “the volume and gravity of particular statements and claims.”

 “Fact-checking is not a vendetta.
 We all have a stake in us getting it right,” he said.
-Holt anchors NBC Nightly News, and recently made headlines after a November 2020 appearance on Stephen Colbert’s “Our Cartoon President,” in which he asserted “you’d have to be a ‘f**king idiot’ to vote for President Donald Trump.”

 .

-Note: Editor’s Note: This article originally attributed a vulgar political statement to Lester Holt which Holt did not actually say.
-The quotation was uttered by an animated caricature of Holt on a late-night comedy talk show.
-We have removed this section of the story and regret the error, with apologies to Mr. Holt.